 The inclusion, in years 2 and 3, of Integration Modules – in which all lectures have a patient-centred focus, with students completing clinically-oriented small-group tasks each week – allows the introduction of inquiry-based learning (IBL) techniques proven to have beneficial effects on student satisfaction, and on the successful achievement of learning outcomes.

-Students who wish to practice professionally are required to complete a 500-hour Heartwood clinical apprenticeship during Years 2 and 3 of their studies on the Professional Course, in addition to their online studies.
+Students who wish to practice professionally are required to complete a 500-hour Heartwood Clinical Training Scheme during Years 2 and 3 of their studies on the Professional Course, in addition to their online studies.

 You can find dates and fees for the course by clicking the "Course at a glance" button.